nevdelap/ned/README.md

 # Build Ned

 To build for the current platform.
 (Last tested on Ubuntu 17.10 with Rust 1.24.1.)
+Version 0.1.10-alpha2 currently fails 3 tests of 119.

 ```
 cd ned
 cargo build --release
+cargo test
 ```

 To build for the release supported platforms using rust nightly.
 (Last tested on Ubuntu 17.10 with Rust 1.24.1 and Docker 17.12.1-ce.)